ucrdatacenter/ucrdatacenter.github.io/apprenticeship/apprenticeship_2025h1/statistics.md

 `write...()` function shown in the data importing section (e.g. `write_csv()` for tibbles, general `write()` for HTML, plain text, LaTeX, other general types).
 CSV tables already copy nicely into e.g. MS Word.
-If using LaTeX or RMarkdown, the `knitr` package contains the `kable()` function that directly improves on the design of the table without needing formatting afterwards.
+Altenatively, the `gt` package can be used to export the table as a Word or LaTeX document the same way as before.

 ``` r
 data |>